gumslone/wifi-throwie-stop-war-protest-esp8266/README.md

 esptool.py --port=/dev/usbport  write_flash 0x00000 ./path/firmware/firmware.bin

-once its flashed upload the files from
+once its flashed hit the reset button and upload the files from the files folder.